Optimal multiple change-point detection for high-dimensional data: Introduction

 \subsection{Sparse Multivariate Change-point Setting}

-Aside from the general case, we are mainly interested in multivariate mean change-point detection problem with sparse variations where one observes a time series $Y= (y_1, \dots, y_n) \in \bbR^{p \times n}$ with unknown mean $\Theta = (\theta_1, \dots, \theta_n) \in \bbR^{p \times n}$ so that we have the decomposition \beq y_t=\theta_t+\Noise_t\quad \quad t=1,\ldots,n\enspace, \eeq where the noise matrix $\Noise= (\Noise_1,\ldots, \Noise_n)$ is made of independent and mean zero random $\bbR^p$.
+As explained above, our primary application of our generic scheme is the multivariate mean change-point detection problem with sparse variations where one observes a time series $Y= (y_1, \dots, y_n) \in \bbR^{p \times n}$ with unknown means $\Theta = (\theta_1, \dots, \theta_n) \in \bbR^{p \times n}$ so that we have the decomposition \beq y_t=\theta_t+\Noise_t\quad \quad t=1,\ldots,n\enspace, \eeq where the noise matrix $\Noise= (\Noise_1,\ldots, \Noise_n)$ is made of independent and mean zero random vectors of size $p$.
 In this manuscript, we make two distributional assumptions on the noise.
-Either we suppose that all random vectors $\Noise_i$ follow independent normal distribution with variance $\sigma^2 \bI_p$ (see \cref{sec:multi_scale_change_point_estimation_in_gaussian_noise}) or that the components of $\Noise_i$ follow independent sub-Gaussian distributions with variance $\sigma^2 \bI_p$ (see \cref{sec:multi_scale_change_point_estimation_in_sub_gaussian_noise}).
+Either we suppose that all random vectors $\Noise_i$ follow independent normal distribution with variance $\sigma^2 \bI_p$ (see \cref{sec:multi_scale_change_point_estimation_in_gaussian_noise}) or that the components of $\Noise_i$ follow independent sub-Gaussian distributions with variance $\sigma^2$ (see \cref{sec:multi_scale_change_point_estimation_in_sub_gaussian_noise}).
 In either case, we assume that $\sigma^2$ is known.